 Time constraints may need to be created depending on the task the student is performing to ensure a smooth flow of traffic in the A.C.E.
 (The A.C.E.
 Coordinator can determine appropriate timespans for printing, studying, and tutoring, based on experience, etc. at a later date).
-A kiosk attendant will inquire about the student's purpose in the space and allot the student a computer and timeframe in which the o Disinfectant spray/wipes o Protective face coverings for A.C.E. personnel and students accessing the specific provided by the college to maintain a clean workspace:
+A kiosk attendant will inquire about the student's purpose in the space and allot the student a computer and timeframe in which the student can complete their task(s).